vektor-inc/vk-blocks/readme.txt

 == Changelog ==

+= 1.90.0 =
+[ Add function ][ Outer (Pro) ] Add book and pyramid in divider style.
+[ Bug fix ] The split loading option is now supported for core/heading, core/image, and core/table styles for block editor.
+[ Bug fix ][ Cover ] Fixed an issue where, after setting a link in the Cover block and adding two unstyled headings inside it, the content positioning would not apply upon returning to the editing screen (editing screen only).
+[ Bug fix ][ Slider ] Add alert message.

 = 1.89.0 =
 [ Add function ][ Outer (Pro) ] Added support for core text color settings.
-[ Add function ][ Accordion (Pro) ] Added the ability to toggle the Accordion block open and close in the editing screen.
+[ Specification Change ][ Accordion (Pro) ] Added the ability to toggle the Accordion block open and close in the editing screen.
-[ Bug Fix ][ Grid Column Card (Pro) ] Fixed slider overflow in Grid Column Card Item Body.
+[ Bug fix ][ Grid Column Card (Pro) ] Fixed slider overflow in Grid Column Card Item Body.
 [ Bug fix ][ core/roup ] Fixed an issue where unwanted classes were assigned when links were present in the group block.

 = 1.88.0 =